Volker David Kirchner: Awards

 Kirchner received a prize from Rhineland-Palatinate for young composers in 1974, for his first opera Die Trauung.
 In 1977, he was awarded the Kunstpreis Rheinland-Pfalz and in 1992 the Gutenberg Plaque of Mainz.
-In 1994, Kirchner was the first recipient of the Rheingau Musikpreis of the Rheingau Musik Festival.
+In 1994, Kirchner was the first recipient of the Rheingau Musik Preis of the RMF.
 In 1995, he received the composer's prize of the Niedersächsische Sparkassenstiftung and the Kreissparkasse Hannover, and in 2007, the Peter Cornelius Plaque of Rhineland-Palatinate, the highest honour of the state.
 In 2014, Kirchner was awarded the "Preis für die Verdienste um die Musikkultur" by the Landesmusikrat Rheinland-Pfalz, in connection with the premiere of the orchestral composition Der mythische Fluss played by the Landesjugendorchester Rheinland-Pfalz (State youth orchestra of Rhineland-Palatinate).